 Student Drop-In Sessions at Darwin College

-Drop-in sessions are available to all Darwin College students who have concerns about their emotional well-being.
-These sessions are not suitable for students who are feeling at risk or in crisis.
-In these situations the student should contact their College Graduate Tutor, who can arrange an appointment with a Mental Health Advisor at the University Counselling Service, or they can call NHS 111 option 2 to speak with a Mental Health professional or Samaritans on 116 123.
+Please note, these sessions are not suitable for students who are feeling at risk or in crisis.
+In these situations the student should contact their Tutor, who can arrange an appointment with a Mental Health Advisor at the University Counselling Service, or they can call NHS 111 option 2 to speak with a Mental Health professional or Samaritans on 116 123.